 I’m already spending a lot travelling to the wedding!
 Do I need to buy a gift too?

-Not an expensive one, no. Budget your expenses, including the hen or stag party, your outfit, transport and accommodation, and work out what you have left over for a gift.
+Not an expensive one, no. Firstly, budget your expenses, including the hen or stag party, your outfit, transport and accommodation, and work out what you have left over for a gift.
 If it’s very little, you can still give a small personal present, like a framed photograph or a book of love poems.
 It’s the thought that counts, and giving your time to make or find something truly personal is worth a lot.

 If the couple says NO gifts, is it really fine not to give one?